Have you ever wondered when you should use a JPG instead of a PNG? Or maybe you're just trying to figure out which program opens an INDD.

-Unless you are a graphic designer by training (like me!), chances are you’ve never needed to understand things like what separates a TIF from a PDF or a PSD.
+Unless you're a graphic designer by training (like me), chances are you've never needed to understand things like what separates a TIF from a PDF or a PSD.
 While the large variety of image formats may seem overwhelming, there is a method to the madness.

 We've put together a useful outline to help you understand the difference between each file format, and when they are appropriate to use.